-ABC shows (so far): 20/20, America’s Funniest Home Videos, American Housewife, American Idol, The Bachelor, The Bachelor Winter Games, Black-ish, Child Support, Dancing with the Stars, Deception, Designated Survivor, Fresh Off the Boat, The Gifted, The Goldbergs, The Good Doctor, The Great American Baking Show, The Great Christmas Light Fight, Grey’s Anatomy, How to Get Away with Murder, Kevin (Probably) Saves the World, Marvel’s Agents of SHIELD, Marvel’s Inhumans, Match Game, The Middle, Modern Family, Once Upon a Time, Scandal, Shark Tank, Speechless, Ten Days in the Valley, and The Toy Box.
+ABC shows (so far): 20/20, The Alec Baldwin Show, America’s Funniest Home Videos, American Housewife, American Idol, The Bachelor, Black-ish, Child Support, The Conners, Dancing with the Stars, Dancing with the Stars: Juniors, For the People, Fresh Off the Boat, The Goldbergs, The Good Doctor, The Great American Baking Show, The Great Christmas Light Fight, Grey’s Anatomy, How to Get Away with Murder, The Kids Are Alright, Match Game, A Million Little Things, Modern Family, The Rookie, Schooled, Shark Tank, Single Parents, Speechless, Splitting Up Together, Station 19, and Whiskey Cavalier.

-NBC shows this season (so far): AP Bio, Better Late Than Never, The Blacklist, Blindspot, The Brave, Champions, Chicago Fire, Chicago Med, Chicago PD, Dateline NBC, Ellen’s Game of Games, Good Girls, The Good Place, Great News, Law & Order: Special Victims Unit, Law & Order True Crime, Superstore, Taken, This Is Us, Timeless, The Voice, The Wall, and Will & Grace.
+NBC shows this season (so far): America’s Got Talent: The Champions, AP Bio, The Blacklist, Blindspot, Brooklyn Nine-Nine, Chicago Fire, Chicago Med, Chicago PD, Dateline NBC, Ellen’s Game of Games, The Enemy Within, Good Girls, The Good Place, Hollywood Game Night, I Feel Bad, Law & Order: Special Victims Unit, Manifest, Midnight Texas, New Amsterdam, Superstore, This Is Us, The Titan Games, The Voice, Will & Grace, and World of Dance.

 Note: If you’re not seeing the updated charts, please try reloading the page.
 You can also view them here.

 The averages are based on the final national numbers (live plus same day viewing).
 The demos are typically reported with one decimal place but I’ve included two for more accurate ranking.